 Heel-to-Toe Drop: Zero

 Stack Heights: 25/25mm

-- Trail Claw grip featuring a variety of hexagonal and triangular shaped lugs.
+- Trail Claw grip, featuring a variety of hexagonal and triangular shaped lugs.

 - Grip is absolutely fine on hard and soft trails, but if deep mud or bog is to be encountered regularly, a deeper lugged shoe is possibly more practical.

-I have worn a lot of lower 4-6mm drop road and trail shoes over the years, as well as the traditional higher drops of many road shoes.
+I have worn a lot of lower – 4-6mm – drop road and trail shoes over the years, as well as the traditional higher drops of many road shoes.
 I personally didn’t find the zero drop an issue at all.
-As mentioned on the Cons above, if you haven’t had a low drop shoe before, a transition period is needed maybe alternating with your existing shoes for a while to enable you to adjust.
+As mentioned on the cons above, if you haven’t had a low-drop shoe before, a transition period is needed, maybe alternating with your existing shoes for a while to enable you to adjust.

-Despite the wide toe box, they are snug around the mid foot and ankle making for an incredibly good fit.
+Despite the wide toe box, they are snug around the midfoot and ankle, making for an incredibly good fit.
 Although it is not a stiff heel collar, the strategic placing of the heel overlays gives you the feeling of an element of control that some softer heel tabs don’t give you.

-We all know that there is no perfect trail or fell shoe for every run or race, but the lugs of the Lone Peak seem totally adequate on hard pack and muddy trails.
-I would probably opt for deeper fell shoe grip of the Altra King MT or similar for open hill and moorland runs, which have serious mud and more technical sections.
+We all know that there is no perfect trail or fell shoe for every run or race, but the lugs of the Lone Peak seem totally adequate on hard packed and muddy trails.
+I would probably opt for the deeper fell shoe grip of the Altra King MT or similar for open hill and moorland runs, which have serious mud and more technical sections.